Grapefruit

 I used to find certain repugnance in a grapefruit.
 That rose-tinted cask in the fruit isle transmitted an immediate signal to evade this exotic batch of citric acid.

-I associated fruit with dessert back when I still expected something sweet to accompany a meal.
-And from a certain point my ‘dessert’ consisted of nothing but fruit.
-But I still expected it sweet, which naturally disqualified grapefruit, or lemons.
+From a certain point my dessert consisted of nothing but fruit.
+But I still expected it sweet, which naturally alienated the acidic counterparts.

 These days, grapefruit tastes phenomenal.
 So does a plain lemon.
 As does a sour espresso coffee.
 Or plain, unsweetened kefir, if you’re into fermented beverages.

-Poland is one of the few countries I recall that offered plain, unsweetened grapefruit juice on quiet a pervasive basis, including at bars.
-That had become my de-facto beverage.
+Poland is one of the few countries I recall that offered plain, unsweetened grapefruit juice on a pervasive basis, bars including.
+Alas, grapefruit (citrus × paradisi) cultivation and distribution lies far in-between, prevalent more among the subtropical regions.

 Yet pomelo rosado (pink grapefruit) is commonly sold here in Santiago, Chile.
 (Perhaps it’s imported from the neighboring Argentina, one of the larger producers in South America.
 Otherwise, China and the US are the leading cultivators.)